samrocketman/blog/_posts/2015-11-01-concurrent-groovy-job-dsl.md

 ---

 Today I had given myself a fun exercise.
 Make generating Jenkins jobs faster by using concurrent programming.
-This is a speed-up optimization to working serial code.
+This is a speedup optimization to working serial code.

 This is a bit of an advanced post if one hasn't studied concurrent programming,